abraxaslabs-io/sample-contracts/README.md

+# Abraxaslabs sample-contracts

+Sample contracts for different use cases.
+All provided under the MIT licence.
+Contracts have not been audited and are presented as-is;
+use at your own risk.

+- New tests should add core contracts to the fixture in `./fixture/coreFixtures`
+- Run unit tests with `npx hardhat test`
+- Deployment scripts are in `./scripts/deploy`

-# staking
+# Contracts

+Staking

 Simple staking contract repository comprising:

 - A staking contract
 - Unit tests

-Comments are provided in the contract, unit tests and key config files to aid understanding of the underlying code and development process.
+Comments are provided throughout the contract, tests and config files to aid understanding of the underlying code and development process.

+Functional Summary

+- No privileged access (now ownable or access control).
+- Allows taking of a single ERC20, defined below as the stakedToken, set in the constructor.
+- Allows only a pre-determined range of durations in days, set in the constructor.
+- Implements a minimum and maximum stake amount, set in the constructor.
+- Stakers can make multiple separate stakes, each is tracked individually.
+- Existing stakes cannot be added to.
+- When the staked period has expired any caller can unstake; funds are returned to the address that made the stake.
+- Stakes can be unstaked in batch (more than one stake unstaked in a transaction).
+- View methods for allStakeOwners, allStakesForOwner and allStakes.

 # Solidity API